stride3d/stride-docs/en/manual/engine/solution.md

 >[!Note]
 >You can change the hierarchy in the **Solution Explorer** by creating folders and renaming or deleting objects.

-Xenko uses Visual Studio solution files to list all the packages and code project related to a game.
-Thus, you can easily integrate Xenko Studio and Visual Studio for your project because they use the same root file.
-By default, Xenko Studio creates a new solution file when you create a new project, and manages references to both C# projects and packages.
+Stride uses Visual Studio solution files to list all the packages and code project related to a game.
+Thus, you can easily integrate Stride Studio and Visual Studio for your project because they use the same root file.
+By default, Stride Studio creates a new solution file when you create a new project, and manages references to both C# projects and packages.